steveiliop56/PyOS/README.md

 ## License

-The license is a simple GNU v3 so you can play with the code as much as your heart want.
+The license is a simple GNU v3 so you can play with the code as much as your heart desires.
 I am also not responsible if you manage to fry your computer with a simple python program.
 Good luck explaining to the warranty what happened 😁.